codingbanana/FlowMon_drift/ICWMM2018/fullarticle_ICWMM2018.md

 -   able to detect various types of change (mean, variance, distribution)

--   able to detect mulitple breakouts
+-   able to detect multiple breakouts

 -   weak or no assumption on data distribution

--   fast on large datasets, produce reliable results
+-   fast on large data-sets, produce reliable results

 Then the algorithm parameters are carefully tuned to optimize the outcome.